What Are Breast Implants?

 But, thanks to the most modern methods, experience, and knowledge of Specialist Plastic Surgeons, it is possible to minimize the size and appearance of scars.

-With the correct course of recovery and healing, it is possible to almost completely reduce the visibility of scars caused by the placement of implants in the breast.
+With the correct course of recovery and healing, it is possible to reduce the visibility of scars caused by the placement of implants in the breast.

-Also, certain breast augmentation techniques place incisions in less visible places, such as the armpit area, under the breast or in the areola line.
+Also, certain breast augmentation techniques place incisions in less visible places, such as under the breast (in the breast crease).

 Breast Implant Before and After Photos